Family Business Innovation

 It is often argued that successful family businesses become more risk-adverse as the company matures.
 In that process, the concept of innovation does not get proper attention, support or funding.

 When coaching Family Business Innovation, the ultimate challenge is in achieving balance between the “traditions” of the family’s business with “innovative” ideas and business practices that will enhance the growth, profit and sustainability of the family’s business.

 Learning and innovation are two linked strategies for successful family businesses.
 Here are nine changes that will shape innovation.

 Getting Started With A Family Business Innovation Program

-The first step in developing a family business innovation program is to create a healthy environment for “idea management”.
-Dr Kevin Fleming leads our Family Business Innovation program.
-A nationally recognized consultant and executive coach, Dr Fleming has identified 10 critical "Mind Set Changes" to be addressed.
+The first step in developing a family business innovation program is to create a healthy environment for “idea management and mindset changes".

 The second step is to know how best to connect the family business innovation program to the accrued business savvy and acumen of a family business.